mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  ### Proposed Solution
   - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.
   - Instead of using a single kernel, ELM with multi kernel has recently arisen.
+SVM classification preceeded by CSP feature extraction is applied again and ELM also added as an extension layer to optimize the success.
   - Gaussian kernel and polynomial kernel are exploited to map the original CSP features to different nonlinear feature spaces.
 The two nonlinear feature provide richer discriminant infor- mation that may be supplementary to each other.
 Accordingly, by integrating both kernels, using a multi-kernel learning strategy to achieve more robust classification of EEG in MI tasks.
-  -  SVM classification preceeded by CSP feature extraction is applied again and ELM also added as an extension layer.

  ### Discoveries
+ -
  ### Discussion/Conclusion (their own limitations & future work)
  ### Reflection on how to adress the limitations of the paper (my ideas )
  ### Datasets (Result)